Prof. Dr. Karin Ingold

 About Karin Ingold

-Karin Ingold is a professor at the Institute of Political Science at the University of Bern since August 2011.
-She is the President of the Oeschger Centre for Climate Change Research (OCCR) and leads the research group of Policy Analysis and Environmental Governance (PEGO) affiliated with the Institute of Political Science at the University of Bern and the Department of Environmental Social Sciences at EAWAG.
+Since 2011, Karin Ingold has led the research group Policy Analysis and Environmental Governance (PEGO) group, which is affiliated with the Institute of Political Science at the University of Bern, the Oeschger Center for Climate Research (OCCR), and the Environmental Social Sciences Research Department at EAWAG.

 CV